Cy-bec/AWS_Kubernetes/README.md

 get `userarn` on the other machine with `aws sts get-caller-identity`.

+`designated_user` is the username of the account you want to add.

 ## Create your Amazon EKS Cluster and Worker Nodes

 ([git-docs](https://eksctl.io/))